top of page

 What year is it in Heaven tonight?

-And could I be taken there on the wind!
+Could I be taken there on a wind ride?

-But I fear it must be icy cold being so high
+But I fear it must be cold up so high

-In the riches of the moon's jade mansions.
+in the riches of the Moon's jade palace.

 Picture retrieved from Google